Depression Causes and Treatment: Brain O2 and CO2By Dr. Artour Rakhimov, Alternative Health Educator and Author

 All available medical evidence suggests that depression is possible only when the brain has reduced levels of oxygen and carbon dioxide.
 Low brain oxygenation (brain hypoxia) leads to anaerobic cell respiration in nerve cells and low pH (acidic cell environment), while low CO2 (hypocapnia) causes overexcited states of nervous cells.
 Chronic fatigue and problems with sleep are other classical signs of chronic deep breathing (see this link for more details: click here).

 Overbreathing is manifested in less than 30 seconds for the body-oxygen test.
-People with more than 30 s for the body-oxygen test have good quality of sleep, good energy levels, satisfactory concentration, and are able to find the constructive ways to deal with reality.
+People with more than 30 s for the body-oxygen test have a good quality of sleep, good energy levels, satisfactory concentration, and are able to find the constructive ways to deal with reality.

 Therefore, while many other factors may look like triggers or causes of depression (e.g., death of a spouse, job loss, and so on), the real physiological causes relate to ineffective automatic breathing patterns and abnormal respiratory mechanics including chest breathing, mouth breathing and chronic hyperventilation (breathing more than the medical norms).